GafferHQ/gaffer/doc/source/WorkingWithScenes/LightLinking/index.md

 # Light Linking #

 When lighting a scene, you will sometimes need to selectively control whether a piece of geometry is illuminated by a particular light, both for artistic purposes and to cut down on rendering time.
-The relationships that determine whether a light applies to an object are collectively known as **light linking**, and are controlled by the object's `linkedLights` attribute.
+The relationships that determine whether a light applies to an object are collectively known as **light linking**, and are controlled by the object's `linkedLights` and `linkedLights:exclusions` attributes.

 ![](images/illustrationLightLinking.png "A sphere, a cube, and two lights, but the second light only illuminates the cube")